robseb/meta-intelfpga/README.md

 	source oe-init-build-env
 	````
 	* Do not run this command or any other Yocto commands as root!
-	* Do not use the command: “sudo ./ oe-init-build-env*”.
+	* Do not use the command: “*sudo ./ oe-init-build-env*”.
 With this line Bitbake crashes later during the build process without any traceable error message
 	* The repeatment of this bitbkake command do not interact the choosen configuration
 	* The script should create the folder: "/build"